• Skip to primary navigation

 5. Really healthy!
 It’s naturally gluten-free and dairy-free, full of vegetables, lean protein, and is served over fiber-rich brown rice.

-jambalaya over rice in bowl with spoon
+Jambalaya over rice in a bowl with a spoon and a slice of crusty bread

 What Is Jambalaya?